Regulatory framework and trends

 National legislation provides for the concept of highly qualified workers; professional experience is not recognised.

 In principle, highly qualified workers are eligible for sponsored immigration routes only.
-Exceptions are not derived from the concept of highly qualified workers, but rather through routes that are available to them as well. (eg, a type-C work permit issued to an asylum seeker who is a highly qualified worker).
+Exceptions are not derived from the concept of highly qualified workers, but rather through routes that are available to them as well (ie, if they are first admitted for purposes other than work).

 What unsponsored immigration routes are available for entrepreneurs seeking to establish a business in your jurisdiction?
 What are the eligibility criteria, application procedures and maximum period of stay for each?